Is the freelance designer the future?

 How many employees can say that.

 Being multi-skilled helps massively.
 I hate the term ‘Jack-of-all-trades’, and much prefer ‘Full Service’ – This is a great help for any freelance designer.
-If a client comes to you for a logo, and you can offer stationery design, websites, email marketing, print design, brochures and a knowledge of internet marketing as well then there is less chance of them going to anyone else and you can also offer those services as your relationship develops.
+If a client comes to you for a logo, and you can offer stationery design, website design, email marketing, print design, brochures and a knowledge of internet marketing as well then there is less chance of them going to anyone else and you can also offer those services as your relationship develops.
 The best freelancers offer all of these BUT also have a speciality.
 Mine?
 Well it is property brochure design.
 I work for Estate Agents, Construction Companies and Developers and even through the recession I get work as I am known as a specialist in my field.

 As freelancers we are now on an equal footing with those in full time positions.
 We equal, if not outnumber them and are on the rise.
 The beauty of the internet is people who are considering freelance design as a career can now research it, talk to existing designers and make an educated choice.